pycage/shellfish/doc/tutorial/layout-margin.md

 When elements are laid out according to the layout flow, there are by default no gaps inbetween.
 By specifying margins, you can add some gaps.

-The margin properties control the margin of an element to its neighbors.
+The margin properties control the margin of an element to its neighbors within the flow.

 * `marginLeft` controls the margin to the left.
 * `marginRight`: controls the margin to the right.
 * `marginTop` controls the margin above.